Missing Fisherman's Body Recovered From Kinchant Dam

 The 63-year-old from Cairns fell out of his boat on Tuesday about 11.15am, while his wife watched helpless from the side of the banks.

-Stay up-to-date on the latest news with The Cairns Briefing - keeping you in the loop with breaking news as it hits.
+Stay up-to-date on the latest news with The Central Queensland Briefing - keeping you in the loop with breaking news as it hits.

 Police, Queensland Fire and Emergency Services, paramedics and an RACQ CQ Rescue team were all called to the scene, while members of the public joined the search as his wife was comforted on the shores of the popular dam.